.png)

 - Understanding Scholastic Activities and their Significance in Education

-- Understanding Co-Scholastic Activities and Their Importance
+- Meaning of Co-Scholastic, Activities and Their Importance

-- Scholastic Assessment
+- Co Scholastic Assessment Meaning

 - Role of Teachers and Parents in Assessment

-- Benefits of a Balanced Assessment Approach
+- Benefits of Assessment a Balanced Approach

 - Conclusion